CS Articleship – Company Secretary Practical Training

 Note: Students after clearing Executive examination have to undergo Executive Development Programme (EDP) for one month duration.

 Candidates undertaking Practical Training must work on a whole-time basis during normal business hours.
-As per the Institute guidelines, the training can be undertaken by the candidate:
+As per the Institute guidelines, the training can be undertaken by the candidate in the entities enlisted below:

-• Limited Liability Partnership (LLP) with at least half of its partners being ICSI members and a net worth/capital contribution/turnover of not less than Rs.
+5 LLP LLP having not less than half of its partners as members of ICSI and having net worth/capital contribution/turnover of not less than Rs.
 50 lakhs.

 The following are some of the important skills a CS trainee can acquire during the practical training period: